Emerald Ash Borer

 The emerald ash borer is a very small insect - adults are 1/4 to 1/2 inches long - that feeds on all species of ash trees.
 EAB adults are metallic green with purple/red metallic abdominal segments beneath their wing covers.
 Their bodies are narrow and bullet shaped with a flat back.
 EAB larvae can get up to 3 cm in length and are a creamy white color with no legs.
 The body is made up of flattened, bell-shaped segments.

 signs and symptoms

 - Adult beetles emerge in late May/early June

 - S-shaped tunnels behind outer bark

 - D-shaped exit holes 1/8" wide on bark surface

 - Leafy offshoots from the lower trunk of ash trees

 See image slideshow above for signs and symptoms.

 Emerald ash borer (EAB), Agrilus planipennis, is an exotic beetle that was discovered in southeastern Michigan near Detroit in the summer of 2002.
 The larvae feed in the cambium between the bark and wood, producing S-shaped galleries that girdle and kill branches and trees.
 Emerald ash borer probably arrived in the United States on solid wood packing material carried in cargo ships or airplanes originating in its native Asia.

-Emerald ash borer has spread rapidly in the United States, killing millions of trees, and is expected to reach Vermont.
+Emerald ash borer has spread rapidly in the United States, killing millions of ash trees, and it will be in Vermont soon if it isn't here already.
 White ash is one of the ten most common tree species in Vermont, so this insect will have a major impact when it becomes established in the state.
-The closest infestations are in south-central NH, Berkshire County, MA, New York's Hudson Valley, and just 30 miles north of the Vermont border in Quebec.
+There are infestations in all surrounding states and Canadian provinces.